Advanced Machine Learning, Data Mining, and Online Advertising Services

 One way to approach the problem of topics modeling for a collection of documents is to employ a generative framework and that's how LDA solves the problem.
 To understand the intuitions behind the LDA model let's look at a science paper published by J. Kleinberg in the Nature: Navigation in a Small World.

-With a quick glance, you will see that the paper talks about a few topics including: "social networks", "graphs structure", "search", and "routing".
+With a quick glance, you can see that the paper talks about a few topics: "social networks", "graphs", "search", and "routing".
 In the real world, we expect that most of documents talk about a few topics.
 One can argue that our mind expresses a topic somehow with a list of probabilities over words vocabulary .

 Fig 1 shows the graphical representation of the LDA model .
 We can generate a document by first sampling from a multinomial topic distribution for that document to find the topic for word in document .
 Next, we can sample word from which is the probability distribution of topic over vocabulary words.
 Thus, we can use LDA to generate documents given documents distributions over topics along with topics distributions over the vocabulary.
 This description has been captured in Fig 1 above.

-The challenge is how we can train the LDA model.
+The next key question is how one can train the LDA model.
 Here the only observed variables are words while (topics) are latent variables.
 Also, both (documents distributions over topics) and (topics distributions over ) distributions are unknown and should be computed.

 Fig 2 shows the LDA algorithm for sampling hidden topic of word i in document j using conditional probability of .
 Fig 2 shows all the steps required to scan words in document when first we compute the probability for each topic using the current state of as shown in conditional probability.
 Next, we use the probability weights in order to determine the current topic of the given word with index in the document under process.